Anthony Casso: Cementing power

-In 1988, after Lucchese caporegime Paul Vario died in federal prison, Amuso promoted Alphonse D'Arco as leader of Vario's former crew.
-Two years later, Amuso selected D'Arco to organize a "construction panel," composed of Lucchese family members, that would oversee the Lucchese-controlled labor unions and construction companies and co-ordinate joint business ventures with the other New York families.
+In 1988, after Lucchese captain Paul Vario died in federal prison, Amuso promoted Alphonse D'Arco as leader of Vario's former crew.
+Two years later, Amuso selected D'Arco to organize a "construction panel", composed of Lucchese family members, that would oversee the Lucchese-controlled labor unions and construction companies and co-ordinate joint business ventures with the other families.
 Many years later, D'Arco explained his role under Amuso and Casso's leadership of the Lucchese family: "When a job needed to be done, whenever they needed to do something unpleasant to someone, I was the prick chosen by them."

-In the infamous "whack Jersey order," Amuso and Casso ordered D'Arco and the Vario Crew to murder the Lucchese family's entire Jersey Crew after caporegime Anthony Accetturo refused a direct order to increase the family's share of their profits.
+In the infamous "whack Jersey order," Amuso and Casso ordered D'Arco and the Vario crew to murder the Lucchese family's entire Jersey crew after captain Anthony Accetturo refused a direct order to increase the family's share of their profits.
 Accetturo was particularly enraged that Casso and Amuso also had ordered the assassination of his wife.
-Casso alleged during interviews with Carlo that Accetturo had involved his wife in the running of the Jersey Crew and that therefore Accetturo alone was responsible for the contract put on her.
-Accetturo considered the contract a violation of the Mafia's longstanding rule against killing mobsters' relatives who are not involved in the life and chose accordingly to become a federal informant.
+Casso alleged during interviews with Carlo that Accetturo had involved his wife in the running of the Jersey crew and that therefore Accetturo alone was responsible for the contract put on her.
+Accetturo considered the contract a violation of the Mafia's longstanding rule against killing mobsters' relatives who are not involved in mob activity and chose accordingly to become a federal informant.

 Fugitive

 The Civil War-era Rodman Gun at John Paul Jones Park, near Verrazano Bridge in Bay Ridge, Brooklyn.

 In January 1991, Casso received an early warning from a secret law enforcement source about an upcoming federal indictment.
-Shortly before he and Amuso both went into hiding, Casso summoned D'Arco to a meeting at the Rodman gun at John Paul Jones Park.
+Shortly before he and Amuso both went into hiding, he summoned D'Arco to a meeting at the Rodman gun at John Paul Jones Park.
 Casso gave D'Arco a list of phone booth numbers and secret addresses, informing D'Arco that he was in charge of the Lucchese family as acting boss until further notice.
 D'Arco subsequently met with Casso and Amuso twice in Scranton, Pennsylvania, and several times at safe houses in Brooklyn.

-In early 1991, Amuso and Casso ordered the murder of made man and caporegime Peter Chiodo, a fellow Windows Case defendant who had pleaded guilty without asking their permission.
-Casso assigned the murder to acting boss D'Arco, who was shocked at the order considering Casso's previous closeness with Chiodo.
+In early 1991, Amuso and Casso ordered the murder of made man and captain Peter Chiodo, a fellow Windows Case defendant who had pleaded guilty without asking their permission.
+Casso assigned the murder to D'Arco, who was shocked at the order considering Casso's previous closeness with Chiodo.
 On May 8, 1991, two Lucchese shooters ambushed Chiodo at a gas station in Staten Island.
 Chiodo received twelve bullet wounds in the arms, legs and torso, but survived the attack.
 Doctors credited Chiodo's obesity with saving his life, as none of the slugs penetrated a vital organ or artery.
 However, he sustained several abdominal wounds and permanent damage to his right arm.